murrayl9797/murrayl9797/README.md

 Here's a bit about me:

-- Interested in scalability 📈, infrastructure 🏗️ , and working with data 📊
+- Interested in scalability 📈 , infrastructure 🏗️ , and working with data 📊
+- ⚽ Football + ⛰️ Nature + 🧘 Yoga
 - 🇨🇭 Based out of Zürich
-- While I'm not coding: ⚽ Football + ⛰️ Nature + 🧘 Yoga

 <!--